mayraberrones94/CCI_technical/GS_Mac_version.md

 1. Searching for it in the Applications folder.
 2. `Command` + `Space bar` and typing "Terminal"

 and type `python --version` in it and hit `Enter`.
 If it’s not installed, you will see `command not found: python`.
 If installed, it will show you which version you have installed.
-Alternatively, you can just type `Python`, and the terminal will automatically enter a Python running script, showing the Python version you have and the date of its release.
+Alternatively, you can type `Python`, and the terminal will automatically enter a Python running script, showing the Python version you have and the date of its release.

 <img width="578" alt="Python_mac" src="https://github.com/mayraberrones94/CCI_technical/assets/35910638/ff02ad0f-6b32-471e-b294-10c8b3043992">